 - 2014 - 2015: Policy advisor for the Law Societies Joint Brussels office.

-Alecsandra is an highly capable criminal advocate and barrister.
-She defends in the Crown, Youth and Magistrates' Court.
+Alecsandra is a highly capable criminal advocate and barrister.

 Cases of Note